oneiros/smart_proxy_hdm/README.md

 ## Configuration

-Configuration options for this plugin are in `/etc/foreman-proxy/settings.d/hdm.yml` and include:
+Configuration options for this plugin are in `/etc/foreman-proxy/settings.d/hdm.yml`.

-* example_setting: change this as an example
+More details can be found in the [Foreman HDM Plugin](https://github.com/betadots/foreman_hdm/blob/main/README.md)

 ## Contributing